-Compared to the exquisite angular resolution of \Euclid (approximately \ang{;;0.2}), the angular resolution of \Herschel and SCUBA-2 is much more coarse, ranging between about \ang{;;10} and \ang{;;30}.
-Far-IR maps therefore do not individually detect most of the galaxies that \Euclid sees, but rather blends these galaxies together into a coherent pattern that traces the large-scale structure.
-Making progress requires stacking, where the average value of the pixels at the locations of a large number of objects is calculated, as opposed to trying to directly measure the flux densities of each object in the map -- more precisely, this operation calculates the covariance between a catalogue and a map \citep[see e.g.,][]{Marsden2009,wang2015}.
-The \Herschel properties of optical and near-IR catalogues have been investigated via stacking in other fields such as the UKIDSS Ultra-Deep Survey \citep[UDS;][$1\,$deg$^2$]{Viero2013}, the Cosmic Evolution Survey \citep[COSMOS;][$2\,$deg$^2$]{Duivenvoorden2020}, both UDS and COSMOS \citep{koprowski2024}, and the Galaxy And Mass Assembly (GAMA) fields and the Stripe 82 region \citep{wang2016}.
+Compared to the exquisite angular resolution of \Euclid (approximately \ang{;;0.2}), the angular resolution of \Herschel and SCUBA-2 is much coarser, ranging between about \ang{;;10} and \ang{;;30}.
+Far-IR maps therefore do not individually detect most of the galaxies that \Euclid sees, but rather blend these galaxies together into a coherent pattern that traces the large-scale structure.
+Making progress requires stacking, where the average value of the pixels at the locations of many objects is calculated, rather than trying to measure the flux densities of each object directly from the map.
+More precisely, this operation calculates the covariance between a catalogue and a map \citep[see e.g.][]{Marsden2009,wang2015}.
+The \Herschel properties of optical and near-IR catalogues have been investigated via stacking in other fields such as the UKIDSS Ultra-Deep Survey \citep[UDS;][$1\,$deg$^2$]{Viero2013}, the Cosmic Evolution Survey \citep[COSMOS;][$2\,$deg$^2$]{simpson2019,Duivenvoorden2020}, both UDS and COSMOS \citep{koprowski2024}, and the Galaxy And Mass Assembly (GAMA) fields and Stripe 82 region \citep{wang2016}.
 However, the fields used in these studies are either small and suffer from sample variance to some degree, or the optical catalogues do not go beyond redshift 1.
-With \Euclid we can dramatically expand these results to include millions of star-forming galaxies across tens of deg$^2$.
+With \Euclid we can dramatically expand these results to include millions of star-forming galaxies across tens of square degrees.
 Moreover, future \Euclid data releases will continue to overlap with existing \Herschel observations, eventually amounting to a billion galaxies over 1000\,deg$^2$.

 We therefore focus on stacking the entire Q1 catalogue on \Herschel and SCUBA-2 maps, making this the largest study yet of this kind.
-In \cref{sec:data} we describe the \Euclid catalogues and far-IR maps used in the analysis, in \cref{sec:method} we present our stacking pipeline, in \cref{sec:results} we show our results, and in \cref{sec:discussion} we discuss our findings.
+In \cref{sec:data} we describe the \Euclid catalogues and far-IR maps used in the analysis.
+In \cref{sec:method} we present our stacking pipeline.
+In \cref{sec:results} we show our results, and in \cref{sec:discussion} we discuss our findings.
 The paper concludes in \cref{sec:conclusion}.
 Throughout this paper we assume the cosmological parameters from \citet{planck2016-l06}.